adhese/sdk/README.md

 			adhese.safeframe.render(result[i].adType);
     	};

-4. Perform a request to the response.tracker uri.
+4. Perform a request to the response.tracker URI.
 Make sure it is not cached.
-The response of this tracker uri can be ignored.
+The response of this tracker URI can be ignored.

 		AdheseAjax.request({
     		url: result[0].tracker + '?t=' + new Date().getTime(),